 Children interact positively with their friends and staff.
 They are learning to be kind to their friends and to share toys and resources.
 Children play happily alongside each other or together.
-We saw children sharing resources well during sand play and chatting to one another enthusiastically during their role play in the home corner.
-Children are very well supported to manage their feelings and emotions by staff.
+We saw children sharing resources well during water play and chatting to one another enthusiastically during their role play in the home corner.
+Children are well supported to manage their feelings and emotions by staff.

 Children thoroughly enjoy and are completely absorbed in their play.
-They benefit from an excellent variety of age-appropriate resources.
+They benefit from an good variety of age-appropriate resources.
 Children are motivated to follow their own interests and sustain their play for periods suitable to their age and stage of development.
-For instance, children delighted in home corner role play, feeding the dolls real foods.
-They carefully poured cereal and milk into a bowl and buttered crumpets using a safety knife, before offering 'breakfast' to the dolls.

 Children develop a wide range of skills as they play.
-They have excellent opportunities to become independent.
-We saw children serve themselves fruit and yoghurt and pour their own drinks at snack time.
-When finished, they put any waste into the food recycling bin and their dirty plates and cups into the washing up bowl.
+They have good opportunities to become independent.
+We saw children serve themselves fruit and pour their own drinks at snack time.
 They confidently choose activities, which supports them to develop independent thinking skills and make their own decisions.
-Children readily help to tidy away at the end of a play session.
+Children readily help tidy away at the end of a play session.